The Complete Beginner's Guide to Fountain Pens (2019 Update)

 6) Frequently Asked Questions

 Yes, generally this is true.
-There are some specially designed faster drying inks.
+There are some specially designed faster-drying inks.
 The type of paper you are writing on also impacts on the drying speed.
+Having said that it is generally only a few seconds to dry.

 No. Fountain Pens use gravity so writing upside down or even at a high angle is problematic.